heatherdice/algoPractice/README.md

 # algoPractice
 ## Solutions to algorithms.
-## Algorithms found on Coding Dojo Learn Platform, LeetCode, CodeSignal, HackerRank, and more.
+Algorithms found on Coding Dojo Learn Platform, LeetCode, CodeSignal, HackerRank, and more in preparation for interviews.